 Men's Basketball vs. Coastal Carolina (by Matt Riley)

-Under Bennett's direction UVa's record has improved each season and the Cavaliers have compiled an overall record of 76-53.
 In his fourth season in Charlottesville in 2012-13, Bennett guided the Cavaliers to a 23-12 record and quarterfinal appearance in the National Invitation Tournament.
-The Cavaliers finished fourth in the Atlantic Coast Conference (11-7) for the second consecutive season and won a school-record 20 games at John Paul Jones Arena.
+The Cavaliers finished fourth in the ACC (11-7) for the second consecutive season and won a school-record 20 games at John Paul Jones Arena.
 In addition, Virginia won 22 or more games in back-to-back seasons for the first time since winning 30 in 1981-82 and 29 in 1982-83.

 Virginia was ranked in the Associated Press poll for 11 consecutive weeks in 2011-12, its longest period as a ranked team in a decade.
 The key to the Cavaliers' success was their defense.
 The team ranked second nationally in scoring defense (54.2) and fifth in three-point field goal percentage defense (28.9 percent).
 The Cavaliers held 11 opponents to fewer than 50 points, the most by an ACC team in the shot clock era.